Why an LLM alone is not enough

 → Rewritten query 2: "What are the open tasks for the Alpha project?"

-The LLM evaluates its own response: it checks whether the retrieved documents are actually relevant and whether the answer faithfully reflects the sources.
-If not, it searches again or self-corrects.
+The LLM evaluates its own response — does the retrieved context really support the answer, and does the answer faithfully reflect the sources?
+If not, it re-retrieves or self-corrects.

 Agentic RAG

-The agent autonomously decides on search strategy: which sources to search, what filters to apply, whether multi-round search is needed.
-This is the combination of the ReAct pattern and RAG.
+The agent decides search strategy on its own: which sources to query, what filters to apply, whether multi-round retrieval is needed.
+Combines the ReAct pattern with RAG.

 Graph RAG

-Models relationships between documents (knowledge graph).
-Particularly useful when entity connections matter - e.g., for questions like “Who works on the Alpha project?” where the answer is scattered across multiple documents.
+Models the relationships between documents as a knowledge graph.
+Useful when entity connections matter — for example, "Who works on the Alpha project?" where the answer is scattered across many documents.

-Evaluating a RAG system isn’t trivial.
-The key metrics:
+Evaluating a RAG system is not trivial.
+Four metrics matter most.

-Evaluation frameworks: RAGAS and LangSmith provide automated evaluation on these metrics.
+Frameworks like RAGAS and LangSmith automate evaluation across these metrics.

 - 500+ internal documents (PDF, Word)